typemill/typemill/readme.md

 ## Setup

-Please go to `your-typemill-website.com/setup`, create an initial user and configure your system in the author panel.
+You will be redirected to the `/setup` page, please create an initial user and configure your system in the author panel.

 ## Login

-You can find your login screen under `/tm/login` or simply go to `/setup` and you will be redirected to the login-page.
+You can find your login screen under `/tm/login` or simply go to `/setup` and you will be redirected to the login-page, if the setup has been finished.

 ## Documentation